Tropical Pacific Drifting Buoys

 Rick Lumpkin / Mayra Pazos, AOML, Miami

-During February 2018, 1459 satellite-tracked surface drifting buoys were
+During May 2018, 272 satellite-tracked surface drifting buoys were reporting

-reporting from the tropical Pacific.
-The drifter array revealed strong
+from the tropical Pacific.
+The drifter array indicated strong eastward

 a) Top: Movements of drifting buoys in the tropical Pacific Ocean.